StefanSilver/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 ### Annotating Items

 Dataset Items are annotated using Labels.
 A Label is composed of various Label Settings and Instructions that are defined by a Dataset’s [Recipe](https://dataloop.ai/blog/data-recipes/).
 For example, an Item can contain 1 Label defined as a Classification, to categorize the entire data sample.
-It can also contain multiple annotation labels covering only parts of your data sample to identify specific sections of that Item.
-For example, if the Item contains cats and dogs, you might find a label for Cat and a label for Dog in the Recipe.
+It can also contain multiple annotation Labels covering only parts of your data sample to identify specific sections of that Item.
+For example, if the Item contains cats and dogs, you might find a Label for Cat and a Label for Dog in the Recipe.

 #### Classification